ebidel/polymer-gmail/README.md

 While ES6 Classes run natively in Chrome, FF Nightly, Safari 9, and Edge, some of JS in PolyMail still requires compilation using Babel.
 In particular, `scripts/googleapis.js` uses ES6 `=>` functions and modules (`import` statement) in addition to classes.

-Compile the JS:
+Compile the JS/CSS:

-    gulp jsbundle
+    gulp

-This produces a single built and concatenated `scripts/bundle.js`.
+This produces a single built and concatenated `dist/scripts/bundle.js` and compiles the rest of the app into `dist/`.
 You're ready to run the app!

 ### Run the app